 Rather than paying import VAT on goods at the border, and then reclaiming it on your next VAT return, you ‘postpone’ the import VAT.
 This means that you’ll account for the import VAT and recover it, all on the same VAT return.
 You won’t need to make a physical payment for the import VAT when your goods reach the UK border.

-Do I need to pay customs duty if I use postponed accounting?
+Do I need to pay customs duty if I use postponed VAT accounting?

-Postponed accounting only deals with import VAT, so you will still need to pay customs duty on goods you import.
-You may be able to defer the customs duty into monthly payments.
-The business will need to register with HMRC for a duty deferment account to do this.
+Postponed VAT accounting only deals with import VAT, so you will still need to pay customs duty on goods you import.
+You may be able to defer the customs duty into monthly payments, although the business will need to register with HMRC for a duty deferment account to do this.

 Can I still reclaim import VAT without postponed accounting?

 If your business is VAT registered, you can still reclaim import VAT that you pay at the border on your VAT return.
-You’ll need a C79 certificate, which shows the amount of import VAT you’ve paid.
+You’ll need a C79 certificate showing the amount of import VAT you’ve paid.
 Where you get your certificate from depends on how you make customs declarations.

-You’ll account for the import VAT you postpone when you complete the VAT return for the accounting period covering the import date.
+You’ll account for the import VAT you postpone when you fill in the VAT return for the accounting period which includes the import date.

 What do I put in Box 1 for postponed accounting?